vndee/redis-data-structures/docs/trie.md

 | `clear` | $O(n)$ | $O(n)$ | Remove all words | `DELETE` |

 where:
-- m is the length of the word
+- $m$ is the length of the word
-- p is the length of the prefix
+- $p$ is the length of the prefix
-- n is the number of words in the trie
+- $n$ is the number of words in the trie

 ## Basic Usage